 Failure to Fill Future Vacancies

 The list of Texas vacancies continues to grow, in part, because Cornyn and Cruz have refused to screen candidates for district court judgeships (let alone submit formal recommendations to the president) until a seat becomes vacant and the court is already working without its full allotment of judges.
 None of the vacancies in Texas came as a surprise.
-To the contrary, each outgoing judge announced his or her intention to leave the bench months, and sometimes more than a year, in advance.
+To the contrary, all but one outgoing judge announced his or her intention to leave the bench months, and sometimes more than a year, in advance.
 Yet in each case, Cornyn and Cruz declined to start the selection process, if at all, until the vacancy turned current—that is, the incumbent judge actually retired or assumed senior status.

 Judge Leonard Davis of the Eastern District announced in June 2014 that he planned to retire in May 2015.
 In his retirement letter, he warned that longstanding vacancies in the Eastern District make it hard for the remaining judges “to fulfill their constitutional responsibilities to the citizens of East Texas,” and he urged swift confirmation of his successor.
 In addition, in October 2014 the Tyler Area Chamber of Commerce and Tyler Economic Development Council wrote a joint letter to Cornyn and Cruz urging “swift appointment of [Judge Davis’s replacement] so as to assure the unbroken federal judicial presence in Tyler.”
 Failing to replace him quickly, they warned, “could have negative economic implications” for the Tyler area.